ea5gvk/DVSwitch_MMDVMHost_Dashboard/README.md

 * Bridge Info:
   Here are some basic Bridge info and link-states
 * Enabled Modes
   This is a list of enabled modes.
 If green, it's enabled, if grey, it's disabled.
-If it is red, there is an error-state with MMDVMHost or ircddbgateway.
+If it is red, there is an error-state with MMDVM_Bridge or ircddbgateway.
 * Last Heard List of today's x callsigns:
   This is a list of the last x callsigns heard in general in the system over all modes and directions.
 X is to be configured in /config/config.php
 * Today's last 10 local transmissions:
-  For better debugging/calibrating etc. the last 10 local transmissions (RF-side of the repeater) are listed.
+  For better debugging/calibrating etc. the last 10 local transmissions (TLV-side of the repeater) are listed.

 New features by EA4GKQ
 ======================